grame-cncm/faustdoc/mkdocs/docs/manual/embedding.md

 - alternatively the `createInterpreterDSPFactoryFromBoxes` allows to create the factory from a box expression built with the [box API](https://github.com/grame-cncm/faust/blob/master-dev/architecture/faust/dsp/libfaust-box.h)
 - alternatively the `createInterpreterDSPFactoryFromSignals` allows to create the factory from a list of outputs signals built with the [signal API](https://github.com/grame-cncm/faust/blob/master-dev/architecture/faust/dsp/libfaust-signal.h)
 - the library keeps an internal cache of all allocated *factories* so that the compilation of the same DSP code -- that is the same source code and the same set of *normalized* (sorted in a canonical order) compilation options -- will return the same (reference counted) factory pointer
-- `deleteInterpreterDSPFactory` has to be explicitly used to properly decrement the reference counter when the factory is not needed anymore.
-A unique SHA1 key of the created factory can be obtained using its `getSHAKey` method
 - next, the `createDSPInstance` method of the factory class, corresponding to the `new className` of C++, instantiates an `interpreter_dsp` pointer, to be used as any regular Faust compiled DSP object, run and controlled through its interface.
-The instance contains the interpreter virtual machine loaded with the compiled bytecode, to be executed for each method
+The instance contains the interpreter virtual machine loaded with the compiled bytecode, to be executed for each method.
+When finished, `delete` can be used to destroy the dsp instance.
+Note that an instance internally needs to access its associated factory during its entire lifetime.
 - since ``interpreter_dsp`` is a subclass of the `dsp` base class, an object of this type can be used with all the available `audio` and `UI` classes.
 In essence, this is like reusing [all architecture files](https://faustdoc.grame.fr/manual/architectures/) already developed for the static C++ class compilation scheme like `OSCUI`, `httpdUI` interfaces, etc.
+- `deleteInterpreterDSPFactory` has to be explicitly used to properly decrement the reference counter when the factory is not needed anymore, that is when all associated DSP instances have been properly destroyed.
+- a unique SHA1 key of the created factory can be obtained using its `getSHAKey` method

 #### Saving/restoring the factory